William A. Clark: William Andrews Clark Jr.

-Clark's son, William Andrews Clark Jr., founder of the Los Angeles Philharmonic in 1919, left his library of rare books and manuscripts to the regents of the University of California, Los Angeles.
+Junior was born in Deer Lodge in 1877.
+He studied at University of Virginia and earned a degree in law.
+He was closely associated with Clark's major business interests in Butte and Arizona.
+In addition to being a primary funder for the Hollywood Bowl, Junior was founder of the Los Angeles Philharmonic in 1919 and its largest donor for many years.
+He left his library of rare books and manuscripts to the regents of the University of California, Los Angeles.
 Today, the William Andrews Clark Memorial Library specializes in English literature and history from 1641 to 1800, materials related to Oscar Wilde and his associates, and fine printing.
+Clark also provided buildings to the University of Virginia Law School Clark Hall (University of Virginia) and University of Nevada Reno.
+He had mansions and stables in Butte, Montana, a large cabin retreat property on Salmon Lake in Montana, and his largest mansion and mausoleum in Los Angeles.
+His Los Angeles property spanned more than a city block and included the exquisite library building, a large observatory building, elaborate guest housing, and manicured lawns and gardens.

-Huguette Marcelle Clark
+Huguette Clark

-Huguette (pronounced oo-GETT), born in Paris, France in June 1906, was the youngest child of Clark with his second wife, Anna Eugenia La Chapelle.
-She married once but divorced less than a year later.
+Huguette (pronounced oo-GETT), born in Paris, France, in June 1906, was the youngest child of Clark with his second wife, Anna Eugenia La Chapelle.
+She married once, but divorced less than a year later.
 She led a reclusive life thereafter, seldom communicating with the public nor with her extended family.
 For many years, she lived in three combined apartments, with a total of 42 rooms, on New York's Fifth Avenue at 72nd Street, overlooking Central Park.
 In 1991, she moved out and for the remainder of her life lived in various New York City hospitals.

 In February 2010, she became the subject of a series of reports on MSNBC after it was reported that the caretakers of her three residences (including a $24 million estate in Connecticut, a sprawling seaside estate in Santa Barbara, California and her Fifth Avenue apartments valued at $100 million) had not seen her in decades.
 These articles were the basis for the 2013 bestselling book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune. by investigative reporter Bill Dedman and Paul Clark Newell, Jr.

 Her final residence was Beth Israel Medical Center, where she died on the morning of May 24, 2011, age 104.
 Huguette's extraordinary collection of arts and antiquities were consigned to go on the auction block at Christie's in June 2014, over three years after her death.